 Message from the Chair

-Scientific Liaison Coalition (SLC) was formed to strengthen scientific collaboration to promote human health.
-Our primary guiding principle is that greater collaboration between scientists across sectors (academia, industry, government) and disciplines advances the science that can be used to directly improve public and environmental health.
+The Scientific Liaison Coalition (SLC) was established to foster stronger scientific collaboration to promote human health.
+Our core guiding principle is that increased collaboration among scientists across sectors (academia, industry, government) and spanning diverse disciplines drives scientific progress that directly improves public and environmental health.

 Our member organizations benefit through global partnerships, the promotion of interdisciplinary scientific advances, and content only available to members.
-We operate through virtually monthly teleconferences and an annual face-to-face gathering.
-These are opportunities for raised awareness of member society events and to update on the progress of SLC-planned events.
+We operate through virtual monthly teleconferences and an annual face-to-face gathering.
+These are opportunities for raising awareness of member society events and to update on the progress of SLC-planned events.

 Work group activities are fundamental for SLC development.
-Some challenging issues are in discussion as the implementation of NAMs in the regulatory sector, psychedelic and cannabis use and developmental and reproductive toxicology, environmental contaminants in psychedelics and cannabis, challenges in communicating the exposure-related risk of psychedelic and cannabis among others.
+Some challenging issues are in discussion as the implementation of NAMs in the regulatory sector, the future of animal models, psychedelic and cannabis use, and developmental and reproductive toxicology, environmental contaminants in psychedelics and cannabis, and challenges in communicating the exposure-related risk of psychedelics and cannabis, among others.

 SLC’s activities only happen thanks to the voluntary commitment, expertise, and enthusiasm of its members’ representatives